-I didn’t really got serious about it maybe three years ago, where I’m putting out an episode a week, there’s a lot of work that’s involved in that, as a stroke survivor, 2015, I didn’t have all of the focus, the energy, the ability to go through that.
+I didn’t get serious about it until maybe three years ago, when I’m putting out an episode a week, and there’s a lot of work that’s involved in that, as a stroke survivor, in 2015, I didn’t have all of the focus, the energy, the ability to go through that.
 So relying on stroke survivors to be the people who put that information out there is, I think, not the right path.

 Bill Gasiamis 45:46

-Because stroke survivors have got too much on their plate to try and get content out to make life easier for themselves and other stroke survivors.
+Because stroke survivors have too much on their plate to try and get content out to make life easier for themselves and other stroke survivors.
 And for the caregivers.
-I mean, that’s really impossible to expect the stroke survivor to do that.
-That being said, then it’s also just as hard for the caregiver to do that, because they’re too busy giving care and trying to do regular life.
+I mean, that’s impossible to expect the stroke survivor to do that.
+That being said, it’s also just as hard for the caregiver to do that because they’re too busy giving care and trying to do regular life.

 Bill Gasiamis 46:13